bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:20 AM CT, March 03</p>
+<p class="updated_time"> Latest data: 09:21 AM CT, March 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 44°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 5° **warmer** than today.
+Today's high is 43°, which is 2° **warmer** than yesterday.
+Tomorrow is expected to be 6° **warmer** than today.

 Currently:

-- 38°
+- 39°
-- Light Rain
+- Drizzle
-- 96% humidity
+- 95% humidity
-- 6 mph wind
+- 3 mph wind
-- 88% cloud cover
+- 77% cloud cover
-- 52 AQI 🟨
+- 53 AQI 🟨
-- 0.05 inches of rain in the past 24 hours
+- 0.09 inches of rain in the past 24 hours
-- 1.35 inches of rain expected in the next 48 hours
+- 1.84 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>